DanRehberg/CS462_Assignments/P3_Info.md

 Complete the tasks in the *Librarian.cs*.
 Verify that no errors are popping up in the Unity console related to this script.

-Zip your completed script into an archive named *FirstName_LastName_P3.zip* filling in FirstName and LastName with your first and last name.
+Zip your completed Librarian.cs script into an archive named *FirstName_LastName_P3.zip* filling in FirstName and LastName with your first and last name.

 This assignment is worth **100 points**:
-Pending..
+- 40 points for completing the *velocity* function
+- 50 points for completing the *waitForTime* function
+- 10 point for no errors related to Librarian.cs in Unity console
+  - (Is okay if unrelated errs or warnings come up)